[Latest update 28th December 2021]

 - You must follow the current Government guidance and do your best to hold your meeting in a safe manner for all.

-- The church, foyer, hall, two yellow rooms (as one unit) and the two blue rooms (as one unit) are available for use by groups.
+- The church, foyer, hall, two yellow rooms (as one unit), the two blue rooms (as one unit) and the crèche/chapel are available for use by groups.
 However the organiser / leader for each group must ensure that:

 - All rooms used are appropriately cleaned before and after use and secured afterwards.
 All surfaces touched should be cleaned using the anti-vital cleaning products available.

-- Rooms are not too full so that appropriate social distancing is observed as much as possible, including the use of one-way flows (hall users are encouraged to use the entrance and exit doors at the north end), avoiding too many people in the corridor, foyer and toilets (possibly by slightly delaying entry / exit from rooms if others are using the corridor).
+- Rooms are not too full so that some appropriate social distancing can be observed as much as possible, including the use of one-way flows (hall users are encouraged to use the entrance and exit doors at the north end), avoiding too many people in the corridor, foyer and toilets (possibly by slightly delaying entry / exit from rooms if others are using the corridor).

 - Everyone sanitises their hands on arrival, before departure and as appropriate during their visit.